coinspark/php-OP_RETURN/README.txt

 ----------------
 Check the constant settings at the top of OP_RETURN.php.
 If you just installed Bitcoin Core, wait for it to download and verify old blocks.
+If using as a library, include/require 'OP_RETURN.php' in your PHP script file.

 TO SEND A BITCOIN TRANSACTION WITH SOME OP_RETURN METADATA